lucybot/jammin/README.md

 ```js
 API.swagger('/swagger.json');
 ```
-Jammin will fill out the technical details of your spec, but you can provide additional information:
+Jammin will automatically fill out most of your spec, but you can provide additional information:
 ```
 var API = new Jammin({
   databaseURL: DatabaseURL,